 Are you curious about artists and designers?
 Do you want to find out more about the social, political, cultural and historical influences on art and design production?
 This course involves short projects on subjects such as: the function of art, curation, autobiography and art, beauty, the representation of women and modern architecture.
 Expanding upon these starting points you will research your own areas of interest producing essays and a practical outcome.
 You can choose to work in ways which suit your skills and interests, for example, producing an illustrated gallery guide, scripts, architectural models, films, photography and painting.

-• At least a grade 5/B in one other written GCSE subject e.g. History, Geography, Humanities, English Literature, Business, Media Studies, Religious Studies (full course).
+• At least a grade 5/B in one other written GCSE subject.
+Other written subjects include History, Geography, Humanities, English Literature, Business, Media Studies, Religious Studies (full course)

 • Equivalent overseas qualifications will be considered.

 • IELTS 5.5 (with a minimum of 5.0 in each skill) or equivalent.

 You will extend your knowledge of art and design across all disciplines, and develop skills in thinking critically about works of art.
 This A Level will help your written skills and support you technically.

 Students go on to study Foundation Diplomas in Art and Design, as well as Degree courses in History of Art and Architecture.
 Others use this subject to support interests in the Humanities, Film and English Literature.

 I have always wanted to be a lawyer

 Studied: ESOL progressing to study A Levels in English Language and Literature, French, History and Sociology

 Now studying Law at the University of Birmingham